tradle/why-hypercore/FAQ.md

 #### Common functions of distributed systems

 Another USP of Hypercore is that it implements essential patterns of distributed systems in a reusable way, so that systems and applications are not forced to re-invent the wheel.

 **WAL**.All distributed systems need a [Write Ahead Log (WAL)](https://martinfowler.com/articles/patterns-of-distributed-systems/wal.html), be it databases, orchestration engines, like Zookeeper or etcd, or event streaming systems like Kafka.
 Every system implements its own WAL today.
 Hypercore generalized this pattern as an append-only-log and consistently uses it in its higher-level data structures such as Hypertrie, Hyperbee, Hyperdrive.

 **History**.
 Same goes for other patterns like point in time recovery, snapshots, versioning, undo-redo and rewinds, and data integrity assurance.
 Non-distributed apps can also benefit from these capabilities.
 For example, it is great for experiments or risky operations, as you can always go back to the previous state (this is a common pattern with VM snapshots, disk snapshots, container image layers).

+#### Large file handling

+Many applications (like chat, group chat, photo apps, social media apps and collaborative apps) need an ability to handle file sync, especially for very large media files.
+Hypercore is geared really well to enable these.

+#### Bottom line on USP

-Distributed apps needs these and therefore apps using hypercore become simpler to write.
+Distributed apps need these and therefore apps using hypercore become simpler to write.

 Need help with this:
 how would one implement in Hypercore as message with a large video forwarded from one chat to another (both in singular and a group chat).

-### What is offline-first local-first principle?
+### What is offline-first local-first software?

+Take a look at [Jared Forsyth's criteria](https://jaredforsyth.com/posts/in-search-of-a-local-first-database/) for the above and the various products he reviewed using these criteria.
+The framework for this type of software is very hard to create, but it is a fresh direction away from massive aggregation of our personal data, and it is close to become a reality.
+Isn't it why you are here?

 Hypercore is built to give you full control of your data.
 This means, it continues to work even when you have no connectivity, when your other peers are offline, and when hosting / cloud provider closes your account.
 It also allows portability to other machines or hosting providers.